-These Marking Instructions have been prepared by Examination Teams for use by SQA Appointed Markers when marking External Course Assessments.
+These marking instructions have been prepared by examination teams for use by SQA appointed markers when marking external course assessments.
 This publication must not be reproduced for commercial or trade purposes.

-General Marking Principles for Advanced Higher Spanish Listening
+General marking principles for Advanced Higher French Listening

-This information is provided to help you understand the general principles you must apply when marking candidate responses to questions in this Paper.
+This information is provided to help you understand the general principles you must apply when marking candidate responses to questions in this paper.
 These principles must be read in conjunction with the detailed marking instructions, which identify the key features required in candidate responses.

-- (a) Marks for each candidate response must always be assigned in line with these General Marking Principles and the Detailed Marking Instructions for this assessment. - (b) Marking should always be positive.
-This means that, for each candidate response, marks are accumulated for the demonstration of relevant skills, knowledge and understanding: they are not deducted from a maximum on the basis of errors or omissions. - (c) If a specific candidate response does not seem to be covered by either the principles or detailed Marking Instructions, and you are uncertain how to assess it, you must seek guidance from your Team Leader. - (d) Award a mark to each answer.
-Marks are not transferable between questions and the answers for each question must come from the Item. - (e) The marks available in this Paper are as follows: - (i) The first set of questions from Item 1 (worth 9 marks) and all questions from Item 2 require candidates to provide answers based on comprehension of information from the passage.
-The marks available for each question generally range between 1-3 marks. - (ii) The last question from Item 1 is the overall purpose question worth 1 mark.
+- (a) Marks for each candidate response must always be assigned in line with these general marking principles and the detailed marking instructions for this assessment. - (b) Marking should always be positive.
+This means that, for each candidate response, marks are accumulated for the demonstration of relevant skills, knowledge and understanding: they are not deducted from a maximum on the basis of errors or omissions. - (c) Award a mark to each answer.
+Marks are not transferable between questions and the answers for each question must come from the Item. - (d) The marks available in this paper are as follows: - (i) The first set of questions from 1(worth 9 marks) and all questions from Item 2 require candidates to provide answers based on comprehension of information from the passage.
+The marks available for each question generally range between 1-3 marks. - (ii) Question (e) from Item 1 is the overall purpose question worth 1 mark.
 This is always a supported question.
 In this paper three answer options are given.
 The candidate writes their chosen option in the answer booklet.
-Where a candidate writes two or all three options award zero marks. - (f) For questions that ask candidates to 'state' or 'give', candidates must give a brief, accurate response/name. - (g) The Marking Instructions indicate the essential idea that a candidate should provide for each answer.
+Where a candidate writes two or all three options award zero marks. - (e) For questions that ask candidates to "state..." or "give", candidates must give a brief, accurate response/name. - (f) The marking instructions indicate the essential idea that a candidate should provide for each answer.
 We use the term "or any other acceptable answer" to allow for the possible variation in candidate responses.
-Credit should be given according to the accuracy and relevance of candidates' answers.
+Credit should be given according to the accuracy and relevance of candidate's answers.
 Candidates may be awarded marks where the answer is accurate but expressed in their own words.

-Detailed Marking Instructions for each Question - Listening
+Detailed marking instructions for each question - Listening